ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 cql_bool cql_ref_equal(cql_type_ref _Nullable typeref1, cql_type_ref _Nullable typeref2);
 ```

-Now each of the various kinds of reference types needs an
-object which probably includes the base type above.
-It doesn't
+Each type of reference requires an object, which likely includes the
-have to.
-You can arrange for some other universal way to do
+aforementioned base type.
+However, this is adaptable.
+You can opt for some other
+universal method to perform these operations.
+For example, on iOS, reference
-these.
-On iOS these can be easily mapped to `CF` types.
+types can easily be mapped to `CF` types.

-The `retain` and `release` macros should all map to the same thing.
+The specialized versions of the `retain` and `release` macros for strings and
+blobs should all map to the same operations.
+The compiler generates different
-The compiler emits different variations for readability only.
-It
+variations for readability purposes only.
+Functionally, the code depends on all
-doesn't really work if they don't have common retain/release
-semantics.
+reference types having identical retain/release semantics.
+In certain contexts,
+they are handled generically, such as when cleaning up the reference fields of a
+cursor.

 ```c
 // builtin object